HaruAtari/programming-practice-for-beginners/README.md

 Each task is in the separate package (for example `org.haruatari.task10`) and has the next files:

-- The `Description.md` markdown file with the information about what you need to to to complete the task.
+- The `Description.md` markdown file with the information about what you need to do to complete the task.
-- The `Task` java class which contains your solution.
-The task can need some more classes but the `Task` class is the place where you should start.
-That class always contains methods that will be tested.
 - The `TaskTest` java class which contains unit test for the task.
-It checks that the `Task` class does exactly what it should do.
+It checks that the solution does exactly what it should do.
+- Other java classes needed to solve the task.
+Usually it's a `Task` class, but it's not always.
+See the task's description for the full information.

 ## A list of tasks sorting by difficulty